duracell80/midnight-sectors/README.md

 Throwback Thursday: https://www.youtube.com/watch?v=zI_SBAkdKzc

 ### Overall goal: Make decimal minutes and seconds eaiser to relate to ...
 This proposal lays out a hybrid between the two opposing systems, keeping a 7 day week, spliting the day into 8 (sectors) and again into 4 (periods).
+It stops short of 10 hours, because that's just confusing!!

 The @time is readable on an octal clock!
 ![Octahedron as net](https://raw.githubusercontent.com/duracell80/midnight-sectors/main/docs/images/octahedron_net.svg)